 Mrs N May

 All members of staff are vetted according to statutory requirements and receive Child Protection training on an annual basis.

-A structured programme of Personal Development & Mutual Understanding (PDMU) is used to promote our pupils’ emotional literacy and build their resilience to cope with life’s challenges.
+A structured programme of Personal Development & Mutual Understanding (PDMU) progressively develops the children personally, socially and emotionally; building their resilience to cope with life’s challenges.

 We promote the development of positive and supportive relationships at Junior School, and encourage our boys to be aware of their rights and responsibilities and understand the effect their actions can have on others.

 Our boys frequently receive praise from visitors in relation to their courteous manners and exemplary behaviour.
 It is evident that they wear the Campbell Colours with pride and love being ambassadors for the College.

 Our Code of Conduct is centred on an agreed set of core values.
 These are the STRIPES that are woven into the fabric of Junior School.
 Pupils are encouraged to ‘earn their stripes’ by following the Code of Conduct.

 We display fine manners.

 We treat others the way we want to be treated.

 We keep ourselves safe.